kh49/WEVOTE/TUTORIAL.md

 On the following page, select "Reinitialize the MAC address of all network cards" then click "Import".
 Once the virtual machine has been imported, you should see a new entry in VirtualBox's list of virtual machines on the left side of the window.
 Click once to select the new machine then select "Settings" from the menu above the virtual machine list.
 Go to the "Display" tab and make sure Video Memory is set to at least 128MB.
 Click "Ok" to exit the settings prompt.
 You are now ready to boot the virtual machine.

+_Notes:
+1. While Bio-Linux defaults to 2 GB of virtual memory, you may need more if you plan on working with large files locally and not just on the Extreme cluster.
+You can change these settings through your virtual machine system settings.
-_Note: Windows users may need to enable Virtualization Technology in their BIOS before they can boot the virtual machine.
+2. Windows users may need to enable Virtualization Technology in their BIOS before they can boot the virtual machine.
 VirtualBox will prompt you if you have not enabled it._

 ### Running the Virtual Machine
 From VirtualBox, double click your new virtual machine to boot it.
 The first time the machine runs, the display may be very small.
 You can adjust it by selecting a larger size from the "Virtual Screen" settings in the "View" menu.
 Once the machine is booted, you may be prompted to upgrade Ubuntu.
 Click "Do Not Upgrade".